Can you spare a few minutes?

 - Anyone you have a hire purchase agreement with.

-- Water, gas, electricity and telephone companies.
+- Water, gas, electricity, broadband and phone companies.

 - The Post Office if you need your post redirected.